breathemonoxide/Gtag-downloader/README.md

-# WELCOME TO GORILLATAG DOWNLOADER!
+# WELCOME TO GTAG DOWNLOADER!

 This is a project that aims to allow you to experience gorilla tag as it was before. without multiplayer :( .